In 2021, tuition for full-time students at Mid-America College of Funeral Service was $15,960 a year.

-Remember, the displayed price of tuition does not mean much if you plan to use financial aid to help pay for college.
-Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-And, student loans can make thecost of college feel more doable until you've finishing school and found a job.
+Remember, the displayed price of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
+Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make thecost of college more manageable until you're done with college.

-Mid-America College of Funeral Service is a private, nonprofit institution, which means it has the same tuition for students from Indiana as it does for residents from other states.
+Mid-America College of Funeral Service is a private, nonprofit institution, so it has the same tuition for students from Indiana as it does for residents from other states.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Be sure to verify your state's requirements for as an in-state resident.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Don't forget to check your state's requirements for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on where you live.
+There may be other criteria as well, depending on the state you and your parents currently reside in.

 Explore other Indiana colleges